fuzzylogicxx/fuzzylogic/posts/2020-04-26-an-ebook-boilerplate-or-go-make-things.md

 I’ve recently been discussing with [Clair](https://www.clairirwinphotography.com/) some options for publishing an ebook, which reminded me of this.

 This is Chris Ferdinandi’s set-up for creating an ebook in multiple formats (PDF, EPUB, MOBI, HTML) from a collection of markdown files.

+Also useful, on the same subject: Heydon Pickering’s [Every Layout is Released: Some Facts](https://heydonworks.com/article/every-layout-is-released:-some-facts/) and Andy Bell’s [Every Layout: How it works](https://hankchizljaw.com/wrote/every-layout-how-it-works/)